ANTHRO 100 — GENERAL ANTHROPOLOGY

 3 credits.

-This course introduces students to the methods, historical development, and scientific principles of archaeology.
-Through a combination of lecture, discussion, and laboratory activities, students discover how archaeologists generate and interpret information about the human past.
-The course familiarizes students with scientific inquiry and provides a foundation for pursuing advanced archaeological courses and field research.
-Enroll Info: None
+Introduction to the methods, historical development, and scientific principles of archaeology.
+Discover how archaeologists generate and interpret information about the human past.
+Introduces scientific inquiry and provides a foundation for pursuing advanced archaeological courses and field research.

 ANTHRO/MED HIST 231 — INTRODUCTION TO SOCIAL MEDICINE